Integrate a POS system

 |Current Liability||Deposits||DEP||No Tax|

-We’ll go through two fictitious examples of recording your daily sales in Xero.
+We’ll go through an example of recording your daily sales in Xero.

 At the end of the day we should be able to see a summary of our daily sales in our Point of Sale system.
 We want to record the sales figure in Xero and also make the reconciliation of the money received in our bank account for these sales easy.